-A property disclosure statement is a form used for listing any existing issues and/or defects with a residential property.
+A property disclosure statement is a form used to list any existing issues or defects with a residential property.
 It is completed by the seller and sent to the buyer before entering into a purchase agreement.
-While nearly all states require the form to be completed, they often differ in the exact information they necessitate to be disclosed.
+While nearly all states require this form as part of a real estate purchase and sale transaction, they often differ in the exact information that must be disclosed.

 - New Hampshire

 - New Jersey

 - North Carolina

 - West Virginia

 This form is mandated by the Federal government and must be attached to the Purchase Agreement.